TylerNicholls/TheNebula/README.md

 * Michael Spagnolo
 * Tim Wilson

-Written in rust.
+Written in Rust.

-Try to knock the guy shooting bullets (enemy) into the nebula (purple circle).
+Try to knock the circle shooting bullets (enemy) into the nebula (purple circle).
 The nebula does damage to the enemy.
 If you get the enemy's health to zero, you win.
 If you get hit by three of the enemy's bullets, you lose.